Colossal Plans to Revive Woolly Mammoths by 2028

 They will contribute to taking the technology forward on how to handle genetic material, how to move genes between species and so on.
 It will be of great importance in many situations.

-At the same time, she is worried about the rhetoric from the company, which confidently describes its work as "the solution" to the problems of extinction.
+At the same time, she is worried about the company's rhetoric, which confidently describes its work as "the solution" to the problems of extinction.

-The danger is that it signals that things are easier than they are, that one does not see the big problems with extinction because one thinks one can recreate the species that are disappearing, she says.
+The danger is that it signals that things are simpler than they are, that you don't see the big problems with extinction because you think you can recreate the species that are disappearing, says Linda Laikre.

-The big thing is to keep the species that are not extinct, the threats that exist with small populations and the lack of insight and efforts to ensure long-term adaptability for those species.
+The big thing is to keep the species that are not extinct, the threats to small populations and the lack of insight and efforts to ensure long-term adaptability for those species.

-Beth Shapiro emphasizes that the work for extinct species should not replace traditional conservation work, one must do both.
-But the attention can never harm, she thinks, and has no problem with them being compared to "Jurassic Park".
+Beth Shapiro emphasizes that the work on extinct species should not replace traditional conservation work, you have to do both.
+But the attention can never hurt, she thinks, and has no problem with them being compared to "Jurassic Park".

 – This is not "Jurassic Park", there is no DNA from dinosaurs.
 But if people think "Jurassic Park" or hear about de-extinction and find our website, then they will get a lot of information about extinction and conservation.
 Then we can reach people we wouldn't have reached otherwise.

-The giant wolf (Canis dirus) was larger and had a more massive skull than today's wolf (although with a smaller brain).
+The giant wolf (Canis dirus) was larger and had a more massive skull than the modern wolf (although with a smaller brain).
 It lived in hundreds of thousands of years in today's North America until they went extinct 13,000 years ago when the ice age ended.
-Genetically separated from the wolf's ancestors 5.5 million years ago, it has turned out that they are not very close relatives of the wolf.
-Now the company Colossal claims to have successfully recreated the wolf.
-Here's how it should have gone:

 Loading related articles...